Vol. 01 — Portfolio · Washington, DCFiled under: Neuroscience · Signal Processing · Machine LearningOpen to research & engineering roles

 Side projects — usually at the intersection of code, data, and curiosity.

-I write longer-form on neuroscience, AI, and machine learning on my bearblog.
+I write longer-form on neuroscience, AI & machine learning.